nyorain/tokonoma/src/sdeferred/pipeline.md

 compute passes probably don't work as well for tiled renderers... when we disable ssao and bloom we could fit passes 1,5,7 into one renderpass.

-# notes

-- alpha channel of light pass currently unused
-	- 16f channel, expensive
-- only .w of inEmission used in light.frag
-	- we could put that in inNormal somehow and put objectID somewhere else... but inNormal has higher precision and need that for objectID (later on)